pujols/OSU_CSE_3521_5521_2020AU/HW_3_programming_Set/HW_3_Porgramming/Readme.md

 * After implementation, you may run the following command to test your implementation<br/>
 `python3 NaiveBayes_improved.py`<br/>

-You should exactly the same output format as `python3 NaiveBayes.py`, but the resulting accuracy may improve.
+You should see exactly the same output format as `python3 NaiveBayes.py`, but the resulting accuracy may improve.

 # What to submit: